 Through this project, I confront the invisible labor of managing a learning disability in an academic environment that often misunderstands or overlooks neurodiversity, while simultaneously pushing my physical limits within the elite realm of collegiate athletics.
 The emotional extremes I experience — from drive and determination to burnout and self-doubt — form the core narrative of the work.

 At the centre of the piece are 25 race bibs, each featuring emotionally charged text above and below the numbers.
+The number '“25” represents the year and age I am turning in 2025 and highlights some of my life lessons I have encountered and experienced to date.
 These phrases echo the internal dialogue triggered by external critiques from coaches, doctors, and professors — voices that often feed into cycles of self-doubt and self-criticism.
 The vibrant color palette used throughout the work references my dyslexic learning strategies — particularly my habit of color-coding and highlighting text to aid comprehension.
 This visual language serves both as a coping mechanism and a means of reclaiming control over how I process the world.

 Competing With Life